brianwillis/brianwillis.github.com/_posts/2013-10-04-one-mans-quest-to-have-his-dates-print-properly-in-jekyll.md

     {{ page.date | date: '%e' }}{{ suffix }}{{ page.date | date: ' %B %Y' }}
     {% endraw %}

+Update 26th October 2013: [Anatol Broder][2] was kind enough to send me a pull request with a much simpler solution, which you can see above.

 Yes, I know.
 This solution is not elegant.
 It's a monstrous piece of code which aims to achieve something very simple.
 It works at the wrong level of abstraction, using Liquid filters when it should be using C. It's probably hopelessly inefficient.

 It does however, have the benefit of actually working.